egemose/DroneVideoMeasure/documentation/Reference-DroneLogfileInputFormatAirData.md

 ## Descriptions of the data columns
 ### `time(millisecond)`
-The `time(millisecond)` column contains the number of miliseconds since the UAV was turned on.
+The `time(millisecond)` column contains the number of milliseconds since the UAV was turned on.
 Usually there is a new line in the logfile every `200 ms`.
 Example value: `15600`

 ### `datetime(utc)`